ChaoticMind/blockify/README.md

 You can, at all times, open your ~/.blockify_list in an editor of your choice to edit it in detail.
 The "Open/Close Blocklist" element in the GUI is only meant for quick removals of items.

+### Loading remote blocklists
+On startup, blockify can add entries to the local blocklist by loading remote lists as indicated in the ~/.blockify_remotes.yaml file.
+An example file is also included.

 ### CLI Usage

 `blockify -h` will print out a help text with available options.